 We understand that children can be abused by adults or by other children.
-We are committed to creating a culture of safety, that actively promotes children's welfare through training, education and robust response procedures.1
+We are committed to creating a culture of safety, that minimises the opportunity for any form of abuse (including all forms of child on child abuse) and actively promotes children's welfare through training, education and robust response procedures.